 In 2007, Struck composed a ground-breaking 24-hour original soundtrack exclusively for Le Méridien Hotels (Starwood Hotels & Resorts), in support of the brand's re-launch with their new program "Unlocked Art".
 The auditory experience was implemented in 110 properties worldwide and involved music for two moments critical to the guest experience: when guests enter the hotel and as they ride the elevator to their rooms or other parts of the hotel.
 The soundtrack was divided into four sections of 6 hours: morning (waters), afternoon (forests), evening (markets & cafés) and night (crickets & campfires).
 It incorporated rich natural sounds and original music compositions influenced by different cultures from around the globe.
 This program of work earned many awards such as "Best Innovative Concept in Full Service Hotels" at the 2009 Worldwide Hospitality Awards and garnered a lot of press.

 In the world of fashion, Struck has created soundtracks for many prestigious fashion houses, notably Yves Saint Laurent.
 He was responsible for the music of the master's final show at Le Centre Pompidou in 2002, a forty year retrospective of iconic and culture changing designs for women.
 Working with Pierre Bergé and collaborating with Catherine Deneuve and Laetitia Casta as they sang their homage to the master in the finale.
 The widely acclaimed show, orchestrated by artistic director Thierry Dreyfus, ran for 90 minutes and incorporated in excess of 380 unparalleled signature dresses/suits.
-Henri has also worked with brands in fashion and beauty such as Rochas, Moncler, Nike, Estée Lauder, Cartier, Giorgio Armani, Levi's, Rag & Bone, Max Mara, Smythson, Jimmy Choo, Sophie Theallet, Parsons MFA and Jahnkoy.
+Henri has also worked with brands in fashion, beauty and luxury such as Rochas, Louis XIII, Moncler, Nike, Estée Lauder, Cartier, Giorgio Armani, Levi's, Rag & Bone, Max Mara, Kith, Smythson, Jimmy Choo, Sophie Theallet, Parsons MFA and Jahnkoy.